jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 if you are part of NFI or closely work with them you may have settings by NFI that  disrupt the `python3` environment installed in sorvi.

-## 2. Install the lukeghg python package
+## 2. Install the lukeghg Python package
 We assume that the working directory will be in */work/\<user\>/GHGInventory* in sorvi server where *\<user\>* denotes your user name.
 For GitHub you need to have *.gitconfig* in your home directory (see [GitHub version control](#github-version-control) at the end).